Direct competition results from strong competiton for limited resource: Introduction

 \section{Introduction}

+In order to faithfully capture the dynamics of species competition, a detailed mechanism such as species-resource dynamics should be explicitly modeled.
+On the other hand, specifying a particular mechanism narrows the applicability of a model.
+This is why conceptual and simple Lotka-Volterra type models of direct competition are widely and intensively studied.
+Then a natural question arises: Can we reduce a species-resource dynamics model into a Lotka-Volterra model?
+If so, how are parameters (e.g., intrinsic growth rates, competition coefficients) determined by those of the original mechanistic model? \\

-Evolutionary origin of species diversity has been one of the most important problems in evolutionary ecology.
-Individuals with similar traits (e.g. body size or shape) face strong competition, which might lead to the adaptive radiation.
-As a model of such competition-driven speciation, several theoretical studies have shown that the species distribution in continuous trait space will often evolve toward single peak or multiple peaks that are distinct from each other (see \cite{AS.SE:95, OD.PJ.SM.BP:05, LD.PJ.SM.GR:08, GB.BP:08, PJ.GR:09,SM.BP.JW:10}).
+These questions are central when studying the evolutionary origin of species diversity which has been one of the most important problems in evolutionary ecology.
+Individuals with similar traits (e.g. body size or shape) face strong competition, which might lead to adaptive radiation.
+Using models of competition-driven speciation, several theoretical studies have shown that the species distribution in continuous trait space often evolve toward single peak or multiple peaks that are distinct from each other (see \cite{AS.SE:95, OD.PJ.SM.BP:05, LD.PJ.SM.GR:08, GB.BP:08, PJ.GR:09,SM.BP.JW:10}).
 Although many previous results are derived from a simple model that assumes direct species competition of Lotka-Volterra type, competitive interaction among species generally occurs in competition for resource such as prey or nutrient.
 For example, birds with similar beak shapes are in competition because they utilize similar food resource.
 Another example is found in ecological stoichiometry where consumer species with similar C:N:P (carbon: nitrogen: phosphorus ratio) requirements experience competition for nutrient supply with their optimal C:N:P ratio (see \cite{RS.JE:02}).
 Thus, the competitive interaction should be modeled not directly but implicitly through the resource.

-Recently, we have proposed such a mechanistic model of species competition where species (with continuous trait) compete for common resource (which is characterized by another continuous trait) which is constantly supplied (chemostat-type model).
-We have shown that evolutionary branching, which is parallel to adaptive radiation, is possible in this chemostat-type model as well, supporting the results previously obtained by direct competition models.
+Recently, we have proposed such a mechanistic model of species competition where species (with continuous trait) compete for common resource (which is characterized by another continuous 'trait' or 'type') which is constantly supplied (chemostat-type model) (see \cite{SM.BP.JW:10}).
+We have shown that evolutionary branching, which is parallel to adaptive radiation, is possible in this chemostat-type model as well, supporting the results previously obtained by direct competition models. \\